netdata/netdata/aclk/README.md

 # Agent-cloud link (ACLK)

 The Agent-Cloud link (ACLK) is the mechanism responsible for connecting a Netdata Agent to Netdata Cloud.
-The ACLK uses [MQTT](https://en.wikipedia.org/wiki/MQTT) over secure websockets to create, persist, and encrypt the connection from end-to-end, and enable the features found in Netdata Cloud. _No data is exchanged with Netdata Cloud until you claim a node._
+The ACLK uses [MQTT](https://en.wikipedia.org/wiki/MQTT) over secure websockets to first create, persist, encrypt the connection, and then enable the features found in Netdata Cloud. _No data is exchanged with Netdata Cloud until you claim a node._

 Read our [claiming documentation](/claim/README.md) for a guide for claiming a node using the ACLK and additional troubleshooting and reference information.